A beneficiary is like an ‘heir’ to your super savings – the person or people who will receive your super if you die.

 A preferred beneficiary nomination is also known as a ‘non-binding nomination’.
 You can nominate a preferred beneficiary easily, by logging Into your Vision Super account or by filling out a nomination form.

 This is simpler as you don’t need witnesses, but you need to understand that this is only a preference and not a binding legal document.
-What that means is that Vision Super can legally distribute your death benefit funds differently to the way you have nominated.
+What that means is that Vision Super can legally distribute your death benefit amounts differently to the way you have nominated.

 To nominate your preferred beneficiaries the quickest way is through your online Vision Super account: